cosmos/governance/proposals/2020-11-stargate-upgrade/README.md

 ------------

-Testing and integration work will be ongoing with our simulated upgrade testnet running, IBC channels and opened and we will be supporting validator partners.

-Large scale simulation testing will be on going.

-We have also worked with the teams to double the bug bounty on the stargate upgrade.
+We expect that integration partners will be motivated to finish their preperations for the upgrade during the period when the governance proposal is running.

+A testnet with the final version of Gaia 3.0 will be running to assist with integrations.

 ## What is the upgrade abort process